OSU saves Oregon's hazelnut industry

-OSU's new hazelnuts are immune to the yield-reducing eastern filbert blight fungus
+OSU's new hazelnuts resist the tree-killing eastern filbert blight fungus

 OSU researchers set to work, crossbreeding tree varieties for resistance to it.
-They've since released 17 cultivars that are immune.
-The latest contribution was in 2013 with Wepster, a high-yielding, blight-resistant hazelnut whose smaller size makes it ideal for the baking and chocolate industries.
+They've since released 18 cultivars that are resistant.
+The latest contribution was in 2014 with McDonald, a high-yielding, blight-resistant hazelnut whose size and blanching ability make it ideal for the baking, snack and chocolate industries.

 Growers generally don't need to spray these new varieties with fungicides – and that helps their bottom line and the environment.
 The trees are taking root.
 A report found that more than half of the 2,730 acres planted between 2009 and 2012 were Jefferson, a variety released by OSU in 2009.
 Unofficial estimates, however, say the number of new acres during that time was 11,000 to 12,000, with more than half being Jefferson.

 Sources: Polly Owen, manager of the Hazelnut Marketing Board; USDA National Agricultural Statistics Service; OSU hazelnut breeder Shawn Mehlenbacher.